sbillet/qaware-blog-source/content/posts/vue3.md

 # Intro

-[Vue.js](https://vuejs.org/) is one of the most popular JavaScript frontend frameworks.
-The first public release was in 2014.
-The major version 2 was released in 2016 and widely adopted.
-After around 4 years, in September 2020 the major version 3 (dubbed [vue-next](https://github.com/vuejs/vue-next)) was released.

-At QAware, we often build enterprise web applications for our customers.
-As these tend to get quite big and complex over time we value technologies that enable us to design systems aiming for good quality, scalability and performance.
+At QAware, we often build "enterprise" applications for our customers.
+Big dev teams (5-15) develop and maintain them over a long time (years).
+Not surprisingly, these applications get quite big and complex over time.
+Therefore, we put high value on scalability when making architecture and technology choices.

-In recent years, Angular was usually the default framework choice because of its native TypeScript support and proven track-record for enterprise-grade web applications.
-Vue 2 was considered a valid alternative with some (subjective) benefits over Angular like ease of use (concepts, tooling, documentation), but also some drawbacks like worse TypeScript support and questions marks around scalability for big applications.
+For web applications, Angular is usually our default frontend framework choice because of its native TypeScript support - a big factor for scalability - and wide adoption in enterprises.
+We consider Vue 2 a contender - also for enterprise applications - with some (subjective) benefits over Angular like ease of use (concepts, tooling, documentation), but also some question marks around scalability (TypeScript support, code reuse).

-Vue 3 promises the following main [improvements](https://v3.vuejs.org/guide/migration/introduction.html#overview) over Vue 2:
+Vue 3 was released in September 2020 and promises the following main [improvements](https://v3.vuejs.org/guide/migration/introduction.html#overview) over Vue 2:
 * Performance: Same small size as Vue 2 (20 KB gzipped at runtime), faster rendering because of virtual DoM optimizations
 * Composition API: Alternative more scalable syntax for writing components
 * Enhanced TypeScript Support

-At first glance, v3 seems to address many of the concerns we had.
+At first glance, Vue 3 seems to address many of the concerns we have with Vue 2.
 Is Vue now a perfect match for enterprise web applications?
-Is v3 mature enough to migrate existing projects or start new ones?
+And is it mature enough to use it in existing and new projects?

 # State of the ecosystem

-Vue, like other frameworks, greatly depends on complementing libraries (both first party and third party).
-To adopt Vue 3 for a project, all the required libraries must also support Vue 3.
+Vue, like other frameworks, greatly depends on complementing libraries, both  first party and third party.
+When considering to use Vue 3 in a project, we must check if all the dependencies also support Vue 3.

-Let's look at one of our bigger customer projects built on Vue 2.
-It uses the following Vue-related libraries and tools (as of 2021-02-23):
+Let's look at one of our recent customer projects built on Vue 2 that I was involved with.
+It uses the following Vue-related libraries and tools whose Vue 3 support must be checked when considering a migration (data as of 2021-02-23):

 | Category | Library/Tool | Description | Vue 3 support |
 | ------------- |:-------------:| -----:| -----:|